mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 ### Problem 1: Build the Jekyll site

-This is actually something I had done before, but in my search to get this  larger project setup, I came across a blog post by [mattouille.com](https://mattouille.com/articles/2017-10/testing-jekyll-with-travis-ci/){:target="_blank"} that not only built the site using jekyll, but used a ruby Gem called [htmlproofer](https://github.com/gjtorikian/html-proofer){:target="_blank"} to validate the links point to valid sites, images have alt tags, and similar.
+This is actually something I had done before, but in my search to get this  larger project setup, I came across a blog post by [mattouille.com](https://mattouille.com/articles/2017-10/testing-jekyll-with-travis-ci/){:target="_blank"} that not only built the site using Jekyll, but used a ruby Gem called [htmlproofer](https://github.com/gjtorikian/html-proofer){:target="_blank"} to validate the links point to valid sites, images have alt tags, and similar.
 I chose to adopt this into my site as well to reduce the amount of testing I would have to write.

 [link to article](https://mattouille.com/articles/2017-10/testing-jekyll-with-travis-ci/){:target="_blank"}